 Integrated Transmission Planning

-The Integrated Transmission Planning process (ITP) is an iterative three-year process that includes 20-Year, 10-Year and Near-Term Assessments.
 The process seeks to target a reasonable balance between long-term transmission investments and congestion costs to customers.
-The ITP will create synergies by integrating three existing processes: the Extra High Voltage Overlay, the Balanced Portfolio and the SPP Transmission Expansion Plan Reliability Assessment.
-By integrating these processes, additional efficiencies are expected to be realized in the Generation Interconnection and Aggregate Transmission Services Request study processes.
-The ITP works in concert with SPP's existing subregional planning stakeholder process and will continue in parallel with the NERC TPL Reliability Standards compliance process.
+The ITP works in concert with SPP's existing subregional planning stakeholder process and continues in parallel with the NERC TPL-001-4 compliance process.

-ITP plans that are reviewed by the Markets and Operations Policy Committee and approved by the SPP Board of Directors will allow staff to issue Notification to Construct (NTC) letters for approved projects needed within the four-year financial commitment horizon.
-An Authorization to Plan (ATP) will be issued for projects needed beyond the four-year financial horizon.
+ITP plans that are reviewed by the Markets and Operations Policy Committee (MOPC) and approved by the SPP board of directors will allow staff to issue notification to construct (NTC) letters for approved projects needed within the four-year financial commitment horizon.
+An authorization to plan (ATP) is issued for projects needed beyond the four-year financial horizon.
 Once an NTC or ATP is issued, the project will be reviewed annually to ensure the continued need for the project and the required in-service date.

-The ITP was approved by the SPP Board of Directors in October 2009 and approved by the Federal Energy Regulatory Commission in July 2010.
+The ITP was approved by the SPP board of directors in April 2017 and approved by the Federal Energy Regulatory Commission (FERC) in December 2017.
 Read SPP’s FERC Filing.

 ITP 20-Year Assessment

-The objective of the ITP 20-Year Assessment (ITP20) is to develop a recommended EHV backbone (345 kV and above) for a 20-year horizon.
+The objective of the ITP 20-Year Assessment (ITP20) is to develop a recommended extra high voltage backbone (345 kV and above) for a 20-year horizon.
 The design's success depends on its ability to provide a robust system that enables transmission usage and generation access.
 The assessment identifies a versatile transmission system capable of providing cost-effective energy delivery for a broad range of possible generation resource futures.

-The ITP20 analysis consists of engineering models to facilitate development of long-range transmission plans, requiring input and review from ESWG, TWG, CAWG, SPC, RSC and MOPC.
+The ITP20 analysis consists of engineering models to facilitate development of long-range transmission plans, requiring input and review from the Economic Studies Working Group (ESWG),Transmission Working Group (TWG),Cost Allocation Working Group (CAWG), Strategic Planning Committee (SPC),Regional State Committee (RSC),and MOPC.